Counselors

 I am a Licensed Master Social Worker (LMSW-21691) under the clinical supervision and oversight of Katharina Krison, LCSW, while working towards my Clinical License (LCSW).
 I received my bachelors in Education from Arizona State University (ASU) and my Masters in Social Work from Arizona State University (ASU) I offer in-person, telehealth, and walk and talk appointments.

 I believe strongly in clients self-determination and enjoy partnering with my clients through the therapeutic process as they work toward healing.
 I believe a supportive and open-minded environment is essential to therapeutic success and aim to build that in the therapy room.
 I take a client-centered therapy approach and can integrate Cognitive Behavioral Therapy (CBT), Motivational Interviewing (MI), Dialectical Behavior Therapy (DBT), Christian Cognitive Behavioral Therapy(C-CBT) and a variety of trauma focused modalities including Eye Movement Desensitization and Reprocessing (EMDR).
 I have special interest in working with adolescents (10 and up) and adults in individual therapy.
+I particularly enjoy working with individuals who have struggled with disordered eating.
 I have additional experience working in adoption and foster care, blended and interracial families as well as first responders.
 I offer faith integration for those that seek it and view faith as a strong resource for clients healing journeys, while understanding the complicated relationship people can have with faith and faith transitions.
 I enjoy helping my clients build fulfilling lives and relationships.

 When I am not at RCC, I enjoy running, hiking, skiing and spending as much time in the pines with my children and husband.
 I am on a constant mission to find the perfect americano and finish one of the many library books I am reading.
 On the weekends I try to squeeze in national park trips in our sprinter van and international travel whenever possible.

-When I’m not at RCC you can find me at the gym, walking my dogs, spending time with my kids and husband, or on another outdoor adventure.
+When I’m not at RCC you can find me at the gym, walking my dogs, attending another concert, or spending time with my family.

 Elizabeth “Lizzi” Budge, Clinical Counseling Intern Student - University of the Cumberlands